tom-dell/Plex-Meta-Manager-Configs/README.md

     collection_order: custom
     sync_mode: sync
     tmdb_discover:
+      primary_release_date.lte: 01/01/2015
       with_genres: 99
       primary_release_date.lte: 01/01/2015
       sort_by: vote_average.desc
       limit:20
 ```

-That's all there is to it, I really hope this helped.
+That's all there is to it, I really hope this helped, have a browse through the [Plex Meta Manager Wiki](https://metamanager.wiki/en/latest/index.html), and see what other collections you come up with!